callmiy/recons2/improvements.md

 4. Display form M details
 5. Display LC details
 6. In form M details app - separate bid, issues and covers from main form M

+## Form M Attachment
+1. Attachment table
+    - provide every attachment row and file with checkboxes
+    - select box for performing actions such as delete, update etc. on attachments and files